 First Degree Burglary

 The old, common law meaning of burglary still constitutes first degree burglary in Maryland.
-The breaking an entering of the dwelling of another with the intent to commit a crime of violence therein.
+The breaking an entering of the dwelling of another with the intent to commit a theft or a crime of violence therein.
 Now, at common law, the intent was to commit a felony therein, but that has evolved.
-The intent required under current law is to commit a crime of violence, which includes things like rape, murder, murder arson, kidnapping or assault, but not theft. [see second degree burglary].
+The intent required under current law is to commit theft or a crime of violence, which includes things like rape, murder, murder arson, kidnapping or assault.

 Second Degree Burglary